projectcalico/calico/README.md

 At least some of this work is based on the basic Jekyll theme from scotch.io - see the license below.

+## Developer Notes
+- Links to documents in yml sidebar:
+  - Must end in `/` if its an `index.md` directory file.
+  - Must not end in `/` if its a regular named doc.